paveloom-d/dev/README.md

 ### Auxiliary user scripts, huh?
 What's that?

 The image provides auxiliary scripts that can help the user create SSH and GPG keys and connect them to an account on GitHub.
-Also, these scripts adjust Git config and add several Git aliases.
+These scripts adjust Git config and add several Git aliases.

+Also, scripts to install the latest stable versions of Julia and Rust are included.

 They are located in `~/Scripts`.

 ### Theme adjustments?
 Why?